-Recently, the research identified multiple SNPs that are hinted to be associated with skin pigmentation pathways, most especially rs10756819, that can be found in the BNC2 gene.
-Plus, another SNP in BNC2 was previously found to be linked with freckling.
+The BNC2 gene is associated with skin color saturation.
+Recently, researchers identified multiple SNPs (single nucleotide polymorphisms) that are thought to be associated with skin pigmentation pathways, most especially rs10756819, that can be found in the BNC2 gene.
+Plus, another SNP in BNC2 was found to be linked with freckling.

 Freckles are widely assumed to have evolved in people through adaptation to sunlight.
-It was recently hinted that the BNC2 gene is involved in the formation of freckles by signaling from melanocytes to keratinocytes.

 While freckles are usually not dangerous, you shouldn't ignore them.
 Freckles shouldn't change significantly in appearance, shape, or size, nor should they become symptomatic.
-If your freckles have brown spots that are changing, you should have them examined by a dermatologist to ensure that it is not skin cancer, abnormal mole, or another type of growth.
-While the appearance of freckles on your body is not really a sign that you are not protecting your skin enough, you should consider taking precautions if you notice an increasing number of freckles.
+If your freckles have brown spots that are changing, you should have them examined by a dermatologist to ensure that it is not skin cancer, an abnormal mole, or another type of growth.
+While the appearance of freckles on your body is not necessarily a sign that you are not protecting your skin enough, you should consider taking precautions if you notice an increasing number of freckles.